2ee4jnufew/2ee4jnufew/README.md

-Welcome, i'm HTML / C++ programmer.
+Welcome, I'm HTML / C++ programmer.
 <!---
 2ee4jnufew/2ee4jnufew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.